Generalized Second Law and Thermodynamical Aspects of $f(Q,\mathcal{T})$ Gravity: Observational Prospects and Stability Considerations

 where the function $\mathcal{F}$ depends explicitly on the choice of model, and the free parameters ($\alpha,\beta,n,\gamma,\lambda$) encode the strength of the matter--geometry coupling.
 For example, in the linear model $f(Q,\mathcal{T})=\alpha Q + \beta \mathcal{T}$, the effective expansion history is reduced to

 where $\Omega_{m0}$ is the present matter density parameter, and $\Omega_{\rm eff}$ represents the correction induced by the non-metricity coupling.
 In principle, such expressions can be constrained by combining distance measurements from Type Ia Supernovae (SNe~Ia), expansion-rate measurements from Cosmic Chronometers (CC), and Baryon Acoustic Oscillations (BAO).
-A Bayesian analysis using these datasets would allow one to infer credible intervals for the model parameters and test whether the same region of the parameter space satisfies the GSLT.
-This dual requirement (observational and thermodynamic consistency) constitutes a powerful filter for model viability.
+A Bayesian analysis using the datasets would allow once to infer credible intervals for model parameters and test whether the same region of the parameter satisfies the GSLT.
+Hence, this observational and thermodynamic consistency requirement constitutes a powerful filter for model viability.